7.3.12. column_create#

 | 0x00 | 0x9a |, | 0x00 | 0x99 |, | 0x00 | 0x19 |, | 0x3f | 0x3f |

-In case of the Float / Float32 type data, please refer to explanations for COMPRESS_FILTER_TRUNCATE_PRECISION_1BYTE and COMPRESS_FILTER_TRUNCATE_PRECISION_2BYTES since it is also possible to combine COMPRESS_FILTER_TRUNCATE_PRECISION_1BYTE or COMPRESS_FILTER_TRUNCATE_PRECISION_2BYTES .
+In case of the Float / Float32 type data, please refer to explanations for COMPRESS_FILTER_TRUNCATE_PRECISION_1BYTE and COMPRESS_FILTER_TRUNCATE_PRECISION_2BYTES since it is also possible to combine COMPRESS_FILTER_TRUNCATE_PRECISION_1BYTE or COMPRESS_FILTER_TRUNCATE_PRECISION_2BYTES.

 COMPRESS_FILTER_BYTE_DELTA

-New in version 13.0.8.
+Added in version 13.0.8.

 These flags are to increase compression rate of COMPRESS_ZLIB / COMPRESS_LZ4 / COMPRESS_ZSTD to increase by filtering the data before the compression.